ArchticTech/TorontoCondomania/README.md

 - Improved the functionality of rental migrations and forms for smoother operations.
 - Incorporated City Count APIs for insightful data analysis.
 - Enabled users to add rental properties through the integration of the add rental module.

+**In Next JS Client Side Application**
+- Merged multiple branches to consolidate development efforts and improve code consistency.
+- Integrated the assignment module, adding an assignment slider to the main page and enabling users to view individual assignments.

 ## Wednesday, October 04: